 RELATED: 7 Surprising Ways an EAP Helps with Work-Life Balance >>

 In addition to struggling financially because of a loss of customers due to the pandemic, employee shortages and interruptions in supply chains were just a couple more ways businesses were hard hit in 2020 (and continuing into 2021).
-Now, one of the biggest challenges employers face is safeguarding the mental health of employees facing ongoing fear, depression, fatigue, anger, stress and confusion amid the specter of the coronavirus pandemic.
-Workforce mental health impacts productivity, morale and business survival.
+Now, one of the biggest challenges employers face in safeguarding the mental health of employees facing ongoing fear, depression, fatigue, anger, stress, and confusion amid the specter of the coronavirus pandemic.
+Workforce mental health impacts productivity, morale, and business survival.

 Impact on Productivity